pinojs/pino-std-serializers/Readme.md

 {
   type: 'string', // The name of the object's constructor.
   message: 'string', // The supplied error message.
-  stack: 'string' // The stack when the error was generated.
+  stack: 'string', // The stack when the error was generated.
+  raw: Error  // Non-enumerable, i.e. will not be in the output, original
+              // Error object.
+This is available for subsequent serializers
+              // to use.
 }
 ```